ECTS

 Faculty of Science

-The aim of this teaching unit is to take an integrative approach to animal behavior, in the light of Tinbergen's four "whys", from ontogeny to evolution: from ontogeny and neurobiological causes to evolution and biological functions.
-In addition to historical, conceptual and methodological contributions, students will be coached to apprehend the diversity of traits involved, as well as the diversity of approaches and associated scientific questioning.
+The aim of this teaching unit is to understand animal behavior in an integrative way, in light of Tinbergen's four "whys," from its ontogenesis to its evolution: from its ontogenesis and neurobiological causes to its evolution and biological functions.
+In addition to historical, conceptual, and methodological contributions, students will be guided in understanding the diversity of traits involved, as well as the diversity of approaches and associated scientific questions.

 Ecotoxicology